Dealing with your creditors

 CTA Image

-If you have more money going out than you have coming in, you need to get support from a free professional money adviser to help you improve the financial wellbeing for you and your family.
+If you have more money going out than coming in, you need to get support from a free professional money adviser.
+They can help you improve your financial wellbeing, which will benefit both you and your family in the long-term.

-It is not advisable that you try to deal with your debts yourself.
+It is not advisable that you try to deal with your debts by yourself.

-A money adviser can support you to look at you budget and will assist you to see if you can increase your income or decrease your outgoings.
+A money adviser can support you to look at your budget and will assist you to see if you can increase your income or decrease your outgoings.
 They will advise you on what options you have to deal with your debts.
 For example, you may need to declare yourself bankrupt so that you can clear your debts and be able to move on.
-See the support links above from OPFS other organisations that can help you.

-There are different options you must deal with your debt depending on your circumstances and how much surplus income you have.
+There are different options for dealing with debt, depending on your circumstances and how much surplus income you have.

-To find out what might be the best option take a look at the three options below to see which match your circumstances.
+To find out which solution might be best for you, take a look at the three options below to see which matches your circumstances the best.

 Once you have used our Budgeting tool you need to decide if you can afford to offer any of your creditors a payment.
 Any payments you make will depend on how much you have to offer, how much your total debt is and what debt repayment option is best for you.
-If you have priority debt such as Rent arrears or there is pending court action it would be in your best interest to get the support of a free professional adviser.
+If you have priority debts to pay, such as Rent arrears, or there is pending court action, it would be in your best interest to get the support of a free professional adviser.

 Your credit rating will probably be affected, and it could be difficult for you to get credit in the future.